ConvertKit/developers-documentation/source/includes/_custom_fields.md

 Custom fields
 =============

 A custom field allows you to collect subscriber information beyond the standard fields of first name and email address.
 An example would be a custom field called last name so you can get the full names of your subscribers.
-You create a custom field, and then you're able to use that in your forms or with the API (see the subscribers endpoint for adding custom field values to a subscriber.)
+You create a custom field, and then you're able to use that in your forms or with the API (see the Subscribers endpoint for adding custom field values to a subscriber.)

 Note that you must create a custom field before you can use it with the subscribe methods on the forms, sequences, and tags endpoints.